Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 It felt like I was back in Madame Eynon’s freshman-year French class.

-Actually riding the G30.5 quickly cleared the mind of those expectations.
-Using our top-rated 42mm Specialized S-Works Pathfinder tires (not on the Corima mandatory tire list… whatever!) on the Bontrager Aeolus RSL 37V for nearly a month and then on the G30.5 for another month, Conor felt a clear improvement in ride comfort from the Corima.
+Riding the G30.5 quickly cleared the mind of those expectations.
+Using top-rated 42mm Specialized S-Works Pathfinder tires (not on the Corima mandatory tire list… whatever!) on the Bontrager Aeolus RSL 37V for nearly a month and then on the G30.5 for another month, Conor felt a clear improvement in ride comfort from the Corima.

-For example, when riding over typical gravel chatter on a freshly graded dirt road, the Corima G30.5 do a good job of smoothing out the vibrations.
-The difference is not as noticeable on bigger bumps like severe washboards or rocks.
+For example, when riding over typical gravel chatter on a freshly graded dirt road, the Corima G30.5 smoothes out the vibrations well.
+The difference is less noticeable on bigger bumps like severe washboards or rocks.
 But on regular dirt roads, the G30.5 makes for a more comfortable ride.

 The DT Swiss 240 Ratchet EXP hubs feel smooth and engage quickly enough for most gravel riding.
-While the previous generations of DT Swiss 240 hubs were durable and maintenance-free and we had no issues during the 2 months of riding the latest EXP ones, we can’t attest to their long-term performance.
-However, it’s a good idea to keep the freehubs greased as they grew noisier during our test period.
+The previous generations of DT Swiss 240 hubs were durable and maintenance-free.
+While they grew noisier during our two-month test period, we had no issues with the performance of the latest EXP ones used in these Corima wheels.

-Conor capped his experience with the Corima G30.5 by riding them in the 160K D2R2, the granddaddy of New England gravel events.
-After an extremely hot and dry summer leading up to the ride, the course was bone dry and surfaces were hard and roughly shaped as a result.
-Severe washboards abounded and exposed rocks and potholes were plentiful.
+Conor capped his experience with the Corima by riding them in the 160K D2R2, the granddaddy of New England gravel events.
+After an extremely hot and dry summer leading up to the ride, the course was bone dry, and surfaces were hard and roughly shaped as a result.
+Severe washboards abounded, and exposed rocks and potholes were plentiful.

 Conor reported that through it all, these wheels felt well balanced, tracked and handled well, and changed directions and leaned over to go wherever he pointed them without complaint.
 The construction of these wheels really hit the holy grail of laterally stiff and vertically compliant.

 Despite the distance and surface conditions, his hands and arms felt somewhat less fatigued than they might on similar rides, possibly owing to the vibration absorption offered by the G30.5 wheels.
-That made the post-ride wrist curls with a beer in one hand and barbeque in the other all the easier to consume.
+That made the post-ride wrist curls with a beer in one hand and barbeque in the other all the easier.

 Oh, and the glossy, carbon-weave finish is actually quite attractive.
 Very French in that way.
 Makes you want to keep the wheels clean.
 (Wants and needs are different things, however.)